learning-from-play/learning-from-play.github.io/draft.md

 * *Plan Proposer* $\Psi$: A stochastic encoder taking the initial state $s_i$ and final state $s_g$ from the same sampled sequence $\tau$, outputting distribution $p_{\Psi}(z|s_i, s_g)$.
 The goal of this encoder is to represent the full distribution over behaviors that connect the current state to the goal state, potentially capturing multiple distinct solutions.
 This can be interpreted as a learned conditional prior.
 * *Goal and plan conditioned policy* $\pi$: A policy conditioned on the current state $s_t$, goal state $s_g$, and a latent plan $z$ sampled from $\Phi$, trained to reconstruct the actions the agent took during play to reach the goal state from the initial state, as described by inferred plan $z$.

 We now describe each of the modules in detail and the losses used to train them.
+For a visual description of the training procedure, see Figure 2.

 **Plan Recognizer**&nbsp;&nbsp;
 Consider a sequence of state action pairs $\tau$ of window length $\kappa$ sampled at random from the play dataset $\mathcal{D}$: